 Make sure that, when you photograph a specific position, the angle from which you are shooting makes the position true to the position itself.
-One way to do this is to work with your model to ensure that the photos you take display their level of skill and passion, and that both of you are happy with the results and how they reflect the pose itself.
+One way to do this is to work with your model to ensure that the photos you take display their level of skill in the form, and that both of you are happy with the results and how they reflect the pose itself.

 8. Locations matter – a lot

-Locations really do matter for most photography, but for yoga, they matter more than normal.
+Locations impact the majority of photography, but for yoga, they matter more than normal.
 If you aren’t trying something new, yoga photography can get overly repetitive.
 Outside of being out of the box with your compositions and exposures, you can try different locations and vary the other parameters of your photography as well.
 Once you have gotten down those basic shots of someone practicing yoga, do something with creative spirit and intention.

 Certainly, some images and brazen compositions look fantastic, but if you never take the typical photos, and people don’t see that you can, you might run into people thinking you don’t actually know how to take a normal good-looking yoga photo.
 Nowadays, a trap that photographers fall into is trying to be too unique, and losing out the majority of their audience.
 If an image is a creative experiment, and you consider it to be a failure, don’t just throw it out, but analyze what you could have done to make it a success.

 9. Keep it clean

-Not every shot needs to be minimalist, but typically, you want yoga to be pretty clean.
-This can range from a blank canvas of a sky, as seen in the image above, or a luxurious location, just make sure that all the different parts of your image are clean, from location to model to equipment.
+Not every shot needs to be minimalist, but typically, you want yoga to look fairly clean.
+This can range from a blank canvas of a sky, as seen in the image above, or a luxurious location.
+Make sure that all the different parts of your image are clean, from location to model to equipment.
 Specifically, pay a lot of attention to the clothing worn by the model, as well as their mat if they are using one.

 10. Variety is the spice of life!

 When building up a portfolio of yoga images, make sure you are keeping things varied.
-While you can delve into a particularly nuanced area of yoga photography, having a stock of images that show professional level shots in a relatively wide range allows you to show you both respect yoga and the practitioners of it, and display your own creativity and the thought you put in to the creation of all these images.
+While you can delve into a particularly nuanced area of yoga photography, having a stock of images that show professional-level shots in a relatively wide yet typical range allows you to show you both respect yoga and the practitioners of it, and display your own creativity and the thought you put into this array of images.

 3 Must Watch Yoga Photography Videos:

 Not all budding yoga photographers can jump into yoga photography with a few written tips, and that’s totally fine!
 There is some incredible yoga photography and yoga photo shoot content out there.
-We scoured YouTube and hand picked the 3 most awesome yoga photography videos.
-We believe these will help any up-and-coming yoga photographer ramp up their talents;
+We scoured YouTube and hand-picked the three best yoga photography videos.
+We believe these will help any up-and-coming yoga photographer ramp up their talents.

 1) Yoga Photoshoot – Behind the Scenes

-Andrew Prod gives us an inside look on what it means to conduct a photo shoot with a yogi.
+Andrew Prod gives us an inside look into what it means to conduct a photo shoot with a yogi.
 This yoga photo shoot was conducted with mostly natural light and no flash.

 3) Take BETTER Yoga Photos TODAY:

 The people behind Breathe & Flow show us how to stop wasting time thinking and to get outside and start taking pics with your camera.
 This video is interesting as it uses less traditional clothing and poses.
 Now, this isn’t what you’re going to see overriding Instagram!
-Yoga photography has many levels to it, but the first and most important step is to star photographing.
+Yoga photography has many levels to it, but the first and most important step is to start photographing.

 Featured yoga photograph image: https://unsplash.com/photos/pFyKRmDiWEA